pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 }
 ```

-If you execute `javac` to compile the files:
+When you execute `javac` to compile the files:
 ```
 javac -d out module-info.java com/example/gui/QuoteFxApp.java
 ```